-Independent Director is officially defined now as: “a Person other than an Executive Officer or employee of the Company or any other Person having a relationship which, in the opinion of the Company’s board of directors, would interfere with the exercise of independent judgment in carrying out their responsibilities as a director.”
+Independent Director is officially defined now as: “a Person other than an Executive Officer or employee of the business or any other Person having a relationship which, in the opinion of the business’ board of directors, would interfere with the exercise of independent judgment in carrying out their responsibilities as a director.”

 The following persons shall not be considered independent: